 There are no public questions, statements or petitions to be considered at this meeting.

-RESOLVED, that subject to the amendment above, the minutes of the meeting held on 20 July 2022 be agreed as a correct record.
+RESOLVED,that the minutes of the meeting held on 22 March 2022 be agreed as an accurate record of the meeting.

 [Electoral Divisions: All Copeland]

 To consider a report by the Executive Director – Economy and Infrastructure (copy enclosed).